rdiez/Tools/Autotools/README.txt

 Options:
- --autoconf-version=<nn>  autoconf version to download and build --automake-version=<nn>  automake version to download and build --prefix=/some/dir       directory where the binaries will be installed, see notes below --help     displays this help text
+ --autoconf-version=<nn>  autoconf version to download and build --automake-version=<nn>  automake version to download and build --libtool-version=<nn>   libtool version to download and build --prefix=/some/dir       directory where the binaries will be installed, see notes below --help     displays this help text
- --version  displays the tool's version number (currently 2.02) --license  prints license information
+ --version  displays the tool's version number (currently 2.03) --license  prints license information

 Usage example: